zanuartri/SimpleTestNGTestCalculator/README.md

 # SimpleTestNGTestCalculator
-This is a simpe example of unit testing using TestNG and Maven in IntelliJ IDEA
+This is a simple example of unit testing using TestNG and Maven in IntelliJ IDEA